stroncis/numpy-image-shredder/README.md

 *   **Image Input via URL**: Users can provide any direct image URL.

 *   **Customizable Shredding**:
-    *   Adjustable chunk width and height using sliders.
+    *   Adjustable chunk width and height using sliders (this is not only for visual exploration but also to compensate input file resolution differences).
     *   Supports square or rectangular chunks, leading to varied visual effects.

 *   **Image Padding**: Input images are automatically padded (using edge pixels) to ensure dimensions are perfectly divisible by the chosen chunk sizes.